RajatUpadhyay2000/delta-demo/README.md

 # delta-demo
-This repository is on git and github class
+This repository is on git and github class.